antonioloison/wjsma/README.md

 ### Model Training and Testing Precautions

 The joblib files in the `joblib` file are the models that we used for our simulations.
 If you try to train a new neural networks, these models will be overwritten.
-To avoid that, you on ly need to rename our original models.
+To avoid that, you only need to rename our original models.

 #### Loading errors handling